-Debt obligations (including convertible debt securities) and unlisted equities are fair valued using an evaluated quote provided by an independent pricing service.
-Evaluated quotes provided by the pricing service may be determined without exclusive reliance on quoted prices, and may reflect appropriate factors such as institution-size trading in similar groups of securities, developments related to specific securities, dividend rate (for unlisted equities), yield (for debt obligations), quality, type of issue, coupon rate (for debt obligations), maturity (for debt obligations), individual trading characteristics and other market data.
+Fixed income securities (including convertible debt securities) generally are valued on the basis of prices provided by independent pricing services.
+Prices provided by the pricing service may be determined without exclusive reliance on quoted prices, and may reflect appropriate factors such as institution-size trading in similar groups of securities, developments related to specific securities, dividend rate (for unlisted equities), yield (for debt obligations), quality, type of issue, coupon rate (for debt obligations), maturity (for debt obligations), individual trading characteristics and other market data.
 Pricing services generally value debt obligations assuming orderly transactions of institutional round lot size, but a fund may hold or transact in the same securities in smaller, odd lot sizes.
-Odd lots often trade at lower prices than institutional round lots.
+Odd lots often trade at lower prices than institutional round lots, and their value may be adjusted accordingly.
 Debt obligations are subject to interest rate and credit risks.
 In addition, all debt obligations involve some risk of default with respect to interest and/or principal payments.

-Foreign securities' (including foreign exchange contracts) prices are converted into U.S. dollar amounts using the applicable exchange rates as of the close of the NYSE.
+Foreign securities' (including foreign exchange contracts) prices are converted into U.S. dollar amounts using the applicable exchange rates as of the close of the New York Stock Exchange ("NYSE").
 If market quotations are available and reliable for foreign exchange-traded equity securities, the securities will be valued at the market quotations.
-Because trading hours for certain foreign securities end before the close of the NYSE, closing market quotations may become unreliable.
-If between the time trading ends on a particular security and the close of the customary trading session on the NYSE, events occur that the investment adviser determines are significant and make the closing price unreliable, the Fund may fair value the security.
-If the event is likely to have affected the closing price of the security, the security will be valued at fair value in good faith using procedures approved by the Board of Trustees.
+Invesco Advisers, Inc. (the "Adviser" or "Invesco") may use various pricing services to obtain market quotations as well as fair value prices.
+Because trading hours for certain foreign securities end before the close of the NYSE, closing market quotations may become not representative of market value in the Adviser's judgment ("unreliable").
+If, between the time trading ends on a particular security and the close of the customary trading session on the NYSE, a significant event occurs that makes the closing price of the security unreliable, the Adviser may fair value the security.
+If the event is likely to have affected the closing price of the security will be valued at fair value in good faith in accordance with Board- approved policies and related Adviser procedures ("Valuation Procedures").
 Adjustments to closing prices to reflect fair value may also be based on a screening process of an independent pricing service to indicate the degree of certainty, based on historical data, that the closing price in the principal market where a foreign security trades is not the current value as of the close of the NYSE.
-Foreign securities' prices meeting the approved degree of certainty that the price is not reflective of current value will be priced at the indication of fair value from the independent pricing service.
+Foreign securities' prices meeting the degree of certainty that the price is not reflective of current value will be priced at the indication of fair value from the independent pricing service.
 Multiple factors may be considered by the independent pricing service in determining adjustments to reflect fair value and may include information relating to sector indices, American Depositary Receipts and domestic and foreign index futures.
-Foreign securities may have additional risks including exchange rate changes, potential for sharply devalued currencies and high inflation, political and economic upheaval, the relative lack of issuer information, relatively low market liquidity and the potential lack of strict financial and accounting controls and standards.
+Foreign securities may have additional risks including exchange rate changes, potential for sharply devalued currencies and high i